 That hit turned out to be the only hit of Stephen’s Major League career.
 When the 1999 season started, he was back in Chattanooga, then he played in the Independent League for a couple of years before hanging it up in 2005.
 Today, we still have a very tight relationship.
 We travel a lot, and we are both into player development, so he’s one of my hitting instructors wherever I go.

 I’ll always remember those October games in a Reds uniform, and I’m looking forward to October baseball this season as much as anybody.
 But there are still a couple of games left before the playoffs, and some pretty special things can happen around the league in these last few games, too.
 To this day, that final game of the 1998 season still stands out as one of the most special games I was ever a part of.

 Even if the stats say I wasn’t the best Larkin in the lineup that day.

 Barry Larkin played 19 seasons in Major League Baseball with the Cincinnati Reds, earning 12 All-Star appearances and one World Series title.
 He was inducted into the National Baseball Hall of Fame in 2012.
-He’s also a spokesperson for Maytag, the official washer and dryer of MLB.
+He’s also a spokesperson for Maytag, the offical washer and dryer of MLB.